-The Max S. Baucus Institute invites applications from University of Montana undergraduate and graduate students for an opportunity to be part of the second class of Baucus Leaders in the summer of 2019.
+The Max S. Baucus Institute invites applications from University of Montana undergraduate and graduate students for an opportunity to be part of the third class of Baucus Leaders in the summer of 2020.
 The Institute recognizes that, much like Ambassador Baucus’s own life experiences, it is the public service experiences that we can provide to students that will inspire them to engage in meaningful work to benefit society.
-The Institute seeks ten exceptional Montana college students to make up our second class of Baucus Leaders.
+The Institute seeks ten exceptional Montana college students to make up our third class of Baucus Leaders.

 One Baucus Leader will be placed as an intern in the each of the following Washington D.C.-based legislative, committee, or agency offices:

 United States Senate Finance Committee

 Senator Kirsten Gillibrand (D–NY)